treverhines/RBF/docs/source/index.rst

 * Functions for evaluating RBFs and their exact derivatives.
 * A class for RBF interpolation, which is used for interpolating and smoothing scattered, noisy, N-dimensional data.
-* An abstraction for Gaussian processes.
-Gaussian processes are primarily used here for Gaussian process regression (GPR), which is a nonparametric Bayesian interpolation/smoothing method.
 * An algorithm for generating Radial Basis Function Finite Difference (RBF-FD) weights.
 This is used for solving large scale PDEs over irregular domains.
 * A node generation algorithm which can be used for solving PDEs with the spectral RBF method or the RBF-FD method.
+* An abstraction for Gaussian processes.
+Gaussian processes are primarily used here for Gaussian process regression (GPR), which is a nonparametric Bayesian interpolation/smoothing method.
 * Halton sequence generator.
-* Computational geometry functions (e.g. point in polygon testing) for 1, 2, and 3 spatial dimensions.
+* Computational geometry functions (e.g. point in polygon testing) for two and three spatial dimensions.

 Table of Contents
 =================